calebnance/jekyll_blog-calebnance/_posts/phaser/2017-07-14-simple-canvas-start.markdown

 First, if you run this file, what it should produce on screen is a 200px by 200px grey (#787878) canvas block.
 If you don't see that, open your dev console and make sure everything is connected properly.
 Here is this tutorial demoed live: <a href="{{ "/tutorial/phaser/simple-canvas-start.html" | relative_url }}" target="_blank" rel="nofollow">Demo Simple Canvas Start</a>

-Below is a part of the above js file, this is where we are initiating the game object and setting some parameters.
-The first 200, is the width of the canvas block (in px), the second is the height.
-Then we tell it to be a Canvas with `Phaser.CANVAS`, then we throw an id on it (start-1), and this tells phaser to pop this withing our div in our html markup: `<div id="start-1"></div>`, acting as a container for our entire game canvas!
 {% highlight javascript %}
 var game = new Phaser.Game(200, 200, Phaser.CANVAS, 'start-1', config);
 {% endhighlight %}

+Here is a portion of the above js file, this is where we are initiating the <a href="https://phaser.io/docs/2.6.2/Phaser.Game.html" target="_blank" rel="nofollow">game constructor</a> and setting some parameters.
+The first argument, 200, is the width of the canvas block (in px), the second is the height.
+Then we tell it to render as Canvas with `Phaser.CANVAS`, then we throw an id on it (start-1), and this tells phaser to inject our game canvas within our div in our html markup: `<div id="start-1"></div>`, acting as a container for our entire game canvas!
+Next we have the config object which is for state, we will dive more deeply into this in the coming blog posts.

+Hopefully all is well!
+Everything else in the js file should be self explanatory.
+Next tutorial is tilemapping.